vincenzoiovino/Bank3/README.md

 # The Bank3 System
 ## Overview
-The repository provides implementation of the ``Bank3``  protocols described in this [note](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view
+The repository provides implementation of the basic version of the ``Bank3`` protocols for Wallets and DAOs described in this [note](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view
 ).
+This repo only covers a subset of the Bank3 functionalities and does focus on Ethereum.

 ``Bank3`` is essentially an anonymous deposit system (both for Wallets and DAOs) that can be described by the following example.
 Alice can deposit anonymously ``n`` coins in favour of Bob by sending the coins to the ``Bank3`` contract.
 At any point of time Bob will hold ``m>n`` coins at the ``Bank3``  contract, and nobody will be able to infer how much wealth Bob holds.
 Bob can withdraw the ``n`` coins deposited by Alice in favour of him using just the ability to use his personal wallet.
 After withdrawal, the fact that Alice deposited ``n`` coins in favour of Bob will be public but it will not be possible to leak how many more coins Bob holds at the ``Bank3``.
 ### Difference with coin mixers